Minor in Civic Life

 AS.230.365 Public Opinion and American Politics

-Note: Check SIS for the most current listings for Spring 2026.
+Note: Check SIS for the most current listings.
 All courses must be taken for a letter grade with a C-minus or higher.